ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 [Gamme correction](http://www.codepool.biz/image-processing-opencv-gamma-correction.html)

 #Image smoothing/ blurring
 Image blurring is achieved by convolving the image with a low-pass filter kernel.
 It is useful for removing noise.
 It actually removes high frequency content (e.g: noise, edges) from the image resulting in edges being blurred when this is filter is applied.
 (Well, there are blurring techniques which do not blur edges).
 OpenCV provides mainly four types of blurring techniques.
-- Averaging is the most general blur technique,
-- Gaussian filtering is highly effective in removing gaussian noise from the image,
-- Median filtering is highly effective against salt-and-pepper noise in the images,
-- bilateral filtering is highly effective in noise removal while keeping edges sharp.
-But the operation is slower compared to other filters.
+Averaging is the most general blur technique, Gaussian filtering is highly effective in removing gaussian noise from the image, Median filtering is highly effective against salt-and-pepper noise in the images and bilateral filtering is highly effective in noise removal while keeping edges sharp.

     average_blur_img = cv2.blur(img,(kernelsize_x,kernelsize_y))
     gaussian_blur_img = cv2.GaussianBlur(img,(kernelsize_x,kernelsize_y),0)
     median_blur_img = cv2.medianBlur(img,filtersize)